5 Steps to New Year Homestead Planning

-The winter months are the perfect time for homestead planning and setting new year homestead goals!
-There is always plenty of work to do year round, however the wintertime seems to be just a bit less chore-filled than the spring and summer.
+The winter months are the perfect time for homestead goal-setting and new year homestead planning!
+There is always plenty of work to do year-round, however, the wintertime seems to be just a bit less chore-filled than the spring and summer.

 Since we are in the middle of the cold season now and nearing the end of the year, I want to walk you through these 5 steps for your new year homestead planning!